Lemn Sissay: Younger self 'would never have believed' OBE honour

 He said it was "a wonderful thing to be recognised as somebody who has got my kind of past".

-"It is really important for me to be able to represent all the young people who have been in care so they think, 'I can do that'," he said.
+"It is really important for me to be able to represent all the young people who have been in care so they think 'I can do that'," he said.

-"They can think, 'I can be a lawyer, or a doctor, a hairdresser, or just go where he has gone'."
+"They can think 'I can be a lawyer, or a doctor, a hairdresser, or just go where he has gone'."